terrorizer1980/litmus/Converting-a-module-to-use-Litmus.md

 ### .sync.yml

-Make the following changes to your `.sync.yml` file
 No changes are required, litmus is installed as part of the development gems of puppet-module-gems, and the rakefile is updated to include the litmus tasks.
 However you can now remove the system tests section, as beaker is no longer needed.

 ### spec/spec_helper_acceptance.rb